tahoma2d/tahoma2d_docs/source/managing_palettes_and_styles.rst

 |style_editor_vectorbrush|

 Vector brush styles are available for vector levels only.
-A vector brush applies a vector image, created with OpenToonz, along the vector strokes of a vector level.
+A vector brush applies a vector image, created with Tahoma, along the vector strokes of a vector level.
 Vector brush styles cannot be used to paint areas.

 In the Vector Brush section of the Vector tab, you can select the image you want to use as a style.
 You can add to the list your own PLI images as well.